 Here is where the Blakstads settle down, in an Ibiza that at this time lives mainly off agriculture, where donkeys and oxen drive the carts, water and wind mills grind the flour, among green fields and orchards, dotted with free-flowing natural groundwater springs and small streams that dry up in summer.

-Rolph Blakstad begins to intensively study the culture of this special Balearic island, its buildings and architecture.
-One of his great discoveries and conclusions after long research and many journeys is that Ibiza’s architecture is thousands of years old and of Phoenician or Carthaginian origin.
+Rolph Blakstad began to intensively study the culture of this special Balearic island, its buildings and architecture.
+One of his great discoveries and conclusions after long research and many journeys is that Ibiza’s architecture is thousands of years old and of Phoenician and Carthaginian origin.
 He is led to this thesis by the similarities between the Ibizan farmhouse and the rectilinear houses from the Neolithic period of the Middle East.
 Rolph Blakstad finds archaeological remains in Syria, Lebanon and Palestine that correspond to the rural fincas of Ibiza, whose construction also included the use of sabina trees.

 These types of construction had allegedly not changed much over the millennia, despite of the Roman, Byzantine and Arab occupation, as the invaders settled down in Ibiza’s castle town and had no interest in spreading to the rural part of the island.